Hackdromeda/BugBrowser/README.md

 - How does this skill provide convenience, save time, and improve the lives of novice hackers?
   - Bug Browser can describe specific vulnerabilities, how to find security flaws, and explain how to get paid with bug bounties.
 Whether users are interested in learning about bug bounties, have a background in computer science, or are seasoned security professionals, they can learn something from Bug Browsers library of lessons (powered by [Hacker101](https://github.com/Hacker0x01/hacker101)).

 4. **Active Security Researchers** - *Security researchers do not work your typical 9-to-5 workday.
 People in this field do not have to have a college diploma or a certification to do it, just a good understanding of programming, computers, and hardware.
 Security research can be challenging but very rewarding.
 Ethical hackers protect companies, organizations, and institutions from abuse from malicious hackers.
 These ethical hackers gain anything from points on the platform to monetary rewards.* - Security researchers can ask about active programs, get more details about these programs, and refer back to the skill for updates and new programs daily.
+We can reach the [over 166,000](https://www.hackerone.com/sites/default/files/2018-01/2018_Hacker_Report.pdf) registered ethical hackers on HackerOne (as of December 2017) and the [over 60,000](https://www.bugcrowd.com/resource/2017-state-of-bug-bounty/) registered security researchers on BugCrowd in addition the the developer and general public audiences.

 - How does this skill provide convenience, save time, and improve the lives of security researchers?
   - Security researchers often work on their own schedule and have flexible hours.
-Alexa can simplify the process of learning of new programs from various platforms when security researchers have a mess of data and programs open such as packed code, virtual or sandbox environments, text editors, and online network utilities and when using Alexa is simply more convenient.
+Alexa can simplify the process of learning of new programs (list sorted by NEWEST first) from various platforms.
+They can do this from their Echo Spot, Echo Show, Fire TV, Dash Wand, Alexa App, Fire TV, and other Alexa-enabled devices.

+## Skill Development Cycle

 **What was challenging during the development process?**